docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/application-and-namespace-specifiers.rst

 Application and namespace specifiers
 ====================================
-All forms of interapplication communication use :ref:`Application specifiers` to identify Adobe applications.
+All forms of interapplication communication use :ref:`application-specifiers` to identify Adobe applications.
 In all ExtendScript scripts, the #target directive can use an specifier to identify the application that should run that script.
 See :ref:`preprocessor-directives`.